bhopals/aws-sdk-rds-stack-node/README.md

 npm install
 ```

-3. ONE TIME ONLY - if it is the First time, then bootstrap the repository (Only run this the very first time, SKIP after that)
+3. ONE TIME ONLY - if it is the First time, then bootstrap the repository/stack config (Only run this the very first time, SKIP after that)

 ```bash
 npx aws-cdk bootstrap